Enterprise Policy Manager

 Tip

-Decision logs for a cooldown policy are only generated for upstream packages that are already in your Cloudsmith workspace.
+Decision logs for a cooldown policy are only generated for packages that are already cached in your Cloudsmith workspace.
 They are accessible via the Cloudsmith web app and the Cloudsmith API.

 Cloudsmith determines a package's age by using metadata retrieved from the upstream source.
-Where package age metadata is not populated, the cooldown policy will fail open, meaning the package will not be hidden from the index.
+Where package age metadata is not populated, the cooldown policy will not apply, meaning the package will not be hidden from the index.

 Supported package formats